 There are a few programs where the student has to complete a specific form or procedure before the program will send GEO the transcript.

 Lake Forest College uses a ‘Home Tuition’ model for GEO programs and students are charged their LFC tuition for all LFC-approved semester programs.

 THERE IS NO LAKE FOREST FINANCIAL AID FOR ANY SUMMER PROGRAM.
+Students pay the program organization/host institution directly for summer programs.
 Some partner programs or national competitions may provide financial assistance for summer programs.
 Contact the Global Engagement Office for assistance.

 Students may carry financial aid to a total of two LFC-approved semester programs (not including Lake Forest College in the Loop).
 If a student participates in two semesters, one of those semesters MUST be an Exchange.